tldr-pages/tldr/pages/common/npm.md

 `npm uninstall {{module_name}}`

-- Create a symbolic link for a module in the project directory (i.e., global modules)
+- Create a symbolic link for a module in the project directory (i.e., global modules):

 `npm link {{module_name}}`